kittykatattack/learningPixi/README.md

-To give you more flexibility, its a good idea control a sprite's movement speed using two **velocity properties**: `vx` and `vy`. `vx` is used to set the sprite's speed and direction on the x axis. `vy` is used to set the sprite's speed and direction on the y axis.
+To give you more flexibility, its a good idea control a sprite's movement speed using two **velocity properties**: `vx` and `vy`. `vx` is used to set the sprite's speed and direction on the x axis (horizontally). `vy` is used to set the sprite's speed and direction on the y axis (vertically).
 Instead of changing a sprite's `x` and `y` values directly, first update the velocity variables, and then assign those velocity values to the sprite.
 This is an extra bit of modularity that you'll need for interactive game animation.